stem-piano/sensor-systems/hps/README.md

 * these sensors are also used for dampers and
 * new additional sensor systems will be added to the *sensor-systems* repository.

 Therefore, HPS is simply a label for one of the possible sensor systems.

-Locations:
+It does not have the original meaning anymore.

+## Locations

+For now, start with links to the original repository:

 https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps04